breaktoprotect/gann-plays-snake3/README.md

 ## Learning Journey
 - Write Neural Network and Feed Forward (prediction engine) from down up
 - Code genetic algorithm from scratch (and help from Chrispresso)
-- Write the Snake game itself
+- Write the Snake environment/game itself
+- Write test programs to validate the snake environment for correctness
+- Write test programs to validate the Neural Network implementation
-- Optimize to make the Snake game 'play' or 'evaluate' the agent much faster (8x faster than original), and partially with the use of Numba
+- Optimize to make the Snake environment 'play' or 'evaluate' the agent much faster (8x faster than original), and partially with the use of Numba

 ## Credits
 Concepts, neural network structure and fitness functions are based on Chrispresso's work